s-falke/sail2/README.markdown

 # Sail2

-KITTeL is an automatic inductive theorem prover for term rewrite systems with built-in linear integer arithmetic.
+Sail2 is an automatic inductive theorem prover for term rewrite systems with built-in linear integer arithmetic.

 ## Author